oracc/oracc-rest/README.md

 ### Clone the repo

-On the Ubuntu server, all our project code should be located at `/home/rits` and the Flask code is in the `/home/rits/oracc-rest` directory.
-If the `/oracc-rest` folder does not already exit, you will need to clone the repo via git into `/home/rits`.
+On the Ubuntu server, our project code should be located at `/home/rits` so this is where you should clone the project into.
+You should end up with the Flask code inside the `/home/rits/oracc-rest` directory.

 ### Install python modules